ivardesign/960-fixed-width-template/README.md

 all the images to be proportioned closer to a 'golden rectangle' proportion.

-I've added a CSS-only, hamburger-style menu which expands at a 768px wide screen to an inline list of links.
+I've added a hamburger-style menu which expands at a 768px wide screen to an inline list of links.
 This addition to the stylesheet introduces my first breakpoint for media queries.

 The stylesheet already violates my rule for keeping media queries at the top of the stylesheet, although this may not be a real